Kogonada: Career

+His feature directorial debut was Columbus (2017), which premiered at the Sundance Film Festival before receiving a limited theatrical release by the Sundance Institute on August 11, 2017.
+He also wrote and edited the film.
+The film received wide acclaim from critics and garnered nominations at the Independent Spirit Awards and Gotham Independent Film Awards.

+Kogonada next wrote, edited, and directed the science fiction film After Yang (2021), which had its world premiere at the Cannes Film Festival and its North American premiere at the Sundance Film Festival, where it won the Alfred P. Sloan Prize.
+The film was favorably received by critics and in 2024 was named the 9th best science fiction film of the 21st century by IndieWire.

+In 2022, Kogonada directed four episodes of the first season of Pachinko, which garnered several accolades, including a Peabody Award and a Critics' Choice Award.
+He continued his television work by directing two episodes of the Star Wars television series The Acolyte (2024).
+He has also been tapped to direct a limited series about Vincent Chin, with Chloé Zhao executive producing.

+Kogonada directed the romantic fantasy film A Big Bold Beautiful Journey (2025) from a screenplay by Seth Reiss.
+The film, released in the United States September 19, 2025, stars Margot Robbie and Colin Farrell.

+In September 2025, Kogonada served as a member of the Competition Jury at the 30th Busan International Film Festival.

 Technique

 Kogonada's video essays typically showcase a particular theme or aesthetic regularly used by a filmmaker either throughout a filmography or within a single work.
 Some examples are his three video essays on the aesthetics of American director Wes Anderson, who is known for using unusually symmetrical framing in his films.

 His video essays are formed through the juxtaposition of images, conveying thoughts through a particular arrangement of clips.
 In an interview for Nashville Scene in March 2015, Kogonada likened creating video essays with preparing sushi: "With sushi, every cut matters.
 And so do the ingredients.
 Those two ongoing choices are the difference.
 What you select, and how you cut it."
 In comparing written essays with visual essays, Kogonada noted how words form precise observations of ideas, while visuals could convey a particular idea without providing a definite explanation.
 He explained that "[i]f you want to delve deep into theory, texts are the perfect medium ....
 However, when I'm making visual essays, I treat words as supplementary."